Struggling French tech group Atos weighs financial lifelines

 The group warned that any agreement “will likely entail radical changes in the capital structure of the company” and the issuance of new shares that will greatly reduce the stakes held by existing shareholders.

+Onepoint, headed by David Layani, and partner Butler Industries are proposing €1.8 billion in fresh funds, including an equity injection of €350 million.

+The offer from bondholders includes €1.2 billion in new money and the conversion of €1.8 billion of debt into equity.

-Atos also said it was in talks with the French state over its plans to acquire strategically-important company activities, including advanced computing, “mission-critical systems” and cybersecurity products. — AFP
+Atos also said it was in talks with the French state over the latter’s plans to acquire strategically important company activities, including advanced computing, “mission-critical systems” and cybersecurity products. — AFP